openwrt/packages/net/unbound/files/README.md

     Boolean.
 Skip all this UCI nonsense.
 Manually edit the configuration.
 Make changes to /etc/unbound/unbound.conf.

+  option num_threads '1'
+    Count.
+Enable multithreading with the "heavy traffic" variant.
+Base variant spins each as whole proces and is not efficient.
+Two threads may be used, but they use one shared cache slab.
+More edges into an industrial setup, and UCI simplificaitons may not be appropriate.

   option protocol 'mixed'
     Unbound can limit its protocol used for recursive queries. ip4_only - old fashioned IPv4 upstream and downstream